-Towering mountains, hidden alpine lakes, and colorful wildflowers are just some of the sights that will greet you when visiting North Cascades National Park.
+Towering mountains, hidden alpine lakes, and colorful wildflowers are just some sights that will greet you when visiting North Cascades National Park.
 These are only a few reasons it’s one of my favorite parks in the country and why thousands of people flock here every year for a North Cascades day trip.
 Coming here also makes for one of the best road trips from Seattle.

 One of the best things to do in North Cascades National Park is hiking, as there are dozen of different trails from beginner to difficult.
-Unlike other national parks in Washington, North Cascades is also set up in a way that makes it easy to drive through and you’re able to stop at a few roadside attractions if you want to do that instead.
+Unlike other national parks in Washington, North Cascades is also set up to make it easy to drive through and you’re able to stop at a few roadside attractions if you want to do that instead.

 I’ve been to this park multiple times over the years and last visited in July 2020.
 Based on that, I’ve put this North Cascades itinerary together based on the places that are my favorite.
 Whether you have one day in North Cascades National Park or want to spend multiple days exploring, here are some tips for exploring the park, North Cascades attractions to stop at, and a sample itinerary.

 The facts in this article have been checked and are accurate as of May 2022.

 This post promotes travel to a national park that is the traditional land of the Sauk Suiattle and Nłeʔkepmx Tmíxʷ (Nlaka’pamux) people.
 I make a formal land acknowledgment showing my respect and appreciation to the people of these lands.
 You can learn more about this on Native Land.